deniciocode/slides/effective_ruby/effective_ruby.md

 - used by objects to represent same value
 - needs custom implementation
+  - can be done with `Comparable`

 ### `===`

 - used in `when` clause
+- needs custom implementation

 ---